-The current arrangements in the NWIS include absence of a formally-appointed central system operator with legislated powers to undertake the typical functions and activities of a system operator and recover its costs.
+The NWIS currently does not have a formally-appointed central system operator with legislated powers to undertake the typical functions and activities of a system operator and recover its costs.
 No one party is responsible for conducting and reporting the findings of post-incident investigations either.